Address:G1 near peoples bank Rander Surat, Gujarat 395005 India

 After you attach it

-• Placement: keep Anubias in low-to-moderate light — strong light invites algae on its slow-growing leaves.
+• Placement: keep Anubias plants in low-to-moderate light — strong light invites algae on its slow-growing leaves.

 • Patience: new roots and leaves take a few weeks.
 Don’t be alarmed by slow growth; that’s normal for Anubias.